Spider (2002 film): Production

-Release
+Release and reception

 The film premiered at the 2002 Cannes Film Festival.

-Reception

 Critical response

 Review aggregation website Rotten Tomatoes gives the film a score of based on reviews from critics.
 The site's critical consensus reads "Ralph Fiennes is brilliant in this accomplished and haunting David Cronenberg film."
 On Metacritic, the film had an average score of 83 out of 100, based on 35 reviews.

 Roger Ebert gave the film 3/4 stars, writing, "The details of the film and of the performances are meticulously realized; there is a reward in seeing artists working so well.
 But the story has no entry or exit, and is cold, sad and hopeless.
 Afterward, I feel more admiration than gratitude."
 Nev Pierce from the BBC awarded the film 3/5 stars, calling it "dour, thoughtful, and oppressive".
 Stephen Holden from New York Times praised the film, calling it "as harrowing a portrait of one man's tormented isolation as the commercial cinema has produced."
 Peter Travers of Rolling Stone awarded the film 3.5 out of 4 stars, writing, "What catches us in Spider‘s web — besides the indelible performances of Fiennes and Richardson — is the director’s sympathy with this freak man-child who struggles to order his confused memories into a kind of truth.
 That’s what makes Cronenberg a world-class provocateur: His movie gets under your skin."
 Peter Bradshaw of The Guardian rated the film 4/5 stars, calling it "an intensely controlled, beautifully designed and fascinatingly acted account of Patrick McGrath's original novel".
 Mike Clark from USA Today awarded the film 3/4 stars, commending the film's direction, cinematography, and performances, while also stating that it was not particularly "sizzling" as in his previous films The Fly and eXistenZ.